lasaydsa/bylaws/README.md

    	 a.
 For new semesters, voting rights can carry over for members of the previous semester within the first 6 meetings

+4. Members may be removed from the organization permanently by a 2/3 majority of voting members, where the member in question is barred from voting, at a regular meeting.
+All debates about the removal of the member in question, they must not be present for.

 ## ARTICLE IV: STEERING COMMITTEE & DUTIES

 1. The Steering Committee shall be composed of two (2) Co-Chairs,